-Computer Tampering in the First Degree – NY PL 156.27
+Computer Tampering in the First Degree: NY Penal Law 156.27

-If you are arrested, indicted or charged with Computer Tampering in the First Degree in New York City or the region, consult with a knowledgeable and experienced New York cybercrime and computer crime lawyer.
-Not only are there certain terms in the New York Penal Law relating to computer crimes that are specifically defined, but your counsel may be able to challenge the evidence against you head on while also preventing you from compounding the allegations through admissions, statements or any form of acknowledgement.
+If you are arrested, indicted or charged with Computer Tampering in the First Degree in New York City or the Hudson Valley, consult with a knowledgeable and experienced New York cybercrime and computer crime lawyer.
+Not only are there certain terms in the New York Penal Law relating to computer offenses that are specifically defined and confusing to those not familiar with the criminal code, but your counsel may be able to challenge the evidence against you head on while also preventing you from compounding the allegations through admissions, statements or any form of acknowledgement.

 Call our New York cybercrime criminal defense lawyers and former Manhattan Assistant District Attorneys at (212) 312–7129 or contact us online today.